jhandsel/char-level-cnn/README.md

 # char-level-cnn
 Character Level CNN using Tensorflow 1.15

-Google Colab notebook for classifying text.
+Jupyter notebook for classifying text.
+Can be run on Google Colab using GPU runtime.

 Can be trained classify any string of characters, e.g. human text or a DNA sequence.
 All it needs is a labeled training set.